justeattakeaway/pie/apps/pie-docs/src/components/text-input/overview/overview.md

 #### Alphanumeric

 Use when text input requires clarification of the input format, such as a symbol or unit of measure.
+It is recommended to use less than 4 characters in leading or trailing content.

 {% contentLayout %}
   {% contentItem %}